 This also allows you to develop a consistent sales pitch without having to follow blind cues concerning your product presentation.
 This also allows you to be flexible with your entire sales processes.

 It’s just common sense that most of the buzzwords have been invented by marketers and crafty business people.
-It’s quite easy to group all the buzz-sounding terms as needless additions to the business encyclopaedia.
+It’s quite easy to group all the buzz-sounding terms as needless additions to the business encyclopedia.

 While in reality, many successful business people utilize customer problem-solving approach to extend their success at leveraging customer attention and managing business value.
 If you can properly understand its dynamics, you can incrementally improve the number of deal closures.